Skip to main content

 Photo by Mila Stanley

 Thomas Nebeker is a senior at BYU–Hawaii from Porterville, California.
 Currently pursuing his major in political science with majors in Spanish and intercultural peacebuilding, he hopes to attend J. Reuben Clark Law School in the future.
 Thomas enjoys surfing, basketball, and spending time with his wife.
-In the future he plans to go into corporate business law and open a firm of his own.
+In the future, he plans to go into corporate business law and open a firm of his own.

 Image of Regina Shumway